OIDA-JHU/oida-image-extraction/README.md

 OIDA Image Collection data pipeline.
 They can be run independently, but are designed to process the images from Excel and Powerpoint documents in the Opioid Internet Document Archive and be prepared, analyzed, and curated by researchers.

-The intended steps in the processing of documents are the following:
+The steps below are what have been run on the initial Image Collection and are the recommended steps if replicating this process is needed.
+The output from the previous step will be the input of the following step.

 1) Extract Images: Executing the script `scripts/process_files.py` all images will be extracted from the documents provided.